BeAPI/beapi-maintenance-mode/README.md

 - Add repository source : `{ "type": "vcs", "url": "https://github.com/BeAPI/beapi-maintenance-mode" }`.
 - Include `"beapi/beapi-maintenance-mode": "dev-master"` in your composer file for last master's commits or a tag released.

-# For developers

-TODO:
-- so its possible possible to activate by composer
-- or use our dedicated composer library for maintenance

 ## Contributing